Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### A Scrum Master is keeping a list of open impediments, but it is growing and he/she has been able to resolve only a small portion of the impediments.
 Which three techniques would be most helpful in this situation? (choose three)

-- [x] Consulting with the Development Team.
+- [x] Consulting with the Scrum Team.
 - [x] Prioritizing the list and working on them in order.
 - [ ] Arranging a triage meeting with all project managers.
 - [x] Alerting management to the impediments and their impact.